carpentries-incubator/fair-explainable-ml/episodes/6-uncertainty-overview.md

 For example, in autonomous vehicles, OOD detection can help flag unexpected scenarios (e.g., unusual objects on the road) in near real-time, enabling safer decision-making.
 Similarly, in NLP, OOD methods are used to identify queries or statements that deviate from a model's training corpus, such as out-of-context questions in a chatbot system.
 In the next couple of episodes, we'll see how to implement various OOD strategies.

+#### 3) Subjectivity and ill-defined problems
+A final source of model uncertainty, which sometimes receives less attention than aleatoric or epistemic uncertainty, arises from human subjectivity and ill-defined problems.
+These two sources are often intertwined: subjectivity reflects variability in how humans interpret data, while ill-defined problems arise when tasks or categories lack clear, objective boundaries.
+Together, they create challenges in labeling, data consistency, and model performance.

+#### Methods for addressing subjectivity and ill-defined problems
+- **Reframe problem**: If the overlap or subjectivity stems from an ill-posed problem, reframing the task can significantly reduce ambiguity.
+  - **Avoid arbitrary discretization**: For naturally continuous problems, use continuous models instead of forcing discrete classifications.
+Example: Instead of categorizing facial expressions as "happy" vs. "neutral" (which overlap), predict the intensity of happiness on a scale of 0–10.
+For medical images, shift from binary classifications like "benign vs. malignant" to predicting risk scores or probabilities, which better reflect the underlying uncertainty.
+Continuous outputs preserve more information about the underlying data, reduce the cognitive burden of defining strict boundaries, and allow for more nuanced predictions.
+- **Consensus-based labeling (inter-annotator agreement)**: Aggregate labels from multiple annotators to reduce subjectivity and quantify ambiguity.
+Use metrics like Cohen's kappa or Fleiss' kappa to measure agreement between annotators.
+Example: In sentiment analysis, annotators may disagree on whether a review is "positive" or "neutral."
+By combining their opinions, you can capture the degree of subjectivity in the data, reduce labeling bias, and create a more reliable dataset.
+- **Probabilistic labeling or soft targets**: Instead of assigning hard labels (e.g., 0 or 1), use probabilistic labels to represent ambiguity.
+Example: If 70% of annotators labeled an image as "happy" and 30% as "neutral," assign a soft label of [0.7, 0.3] rather than forcing a binary decision.
+This approach helps the model reflect the inherent uncertainty in the data and encourages more flexible decision-making in downstream applications.

 :::: challenge

 ## Identify aleatoric and epistemic uncertainty